 Changes in Bank Rate also affect the price of financial assets and the exchange rate, which affect consumer and business demand in a variety of ways.

-Lower interest rates can boost the prices of assets such as shares and houses.
+For example, lower interest rates can boost the prices of assets such as shares and houses.
 Higher house prices enable existing home owners to extend their mortgages in order to finance higher consumption.
 Higher share prices raise households’ wealth and can increase their willingness to spend.

-Changes in interest rates can also affect the exchange rate.
-An unexpected rise in the rate of interest in the UK relative to overseas would give investors a higher return on UK assets relative to their foreign-currency equivalents, tending to make sterling assets more attractive.
-That should raise the value of sterling, reduce the price of imports, and reduce demand for UK goods and services abroad.
+With respect to the exchange rate, a rise in the rate of interest in the UK relative to overseas would give investors a higher return on UK assets relative to their foreign-currency equivalents, tending to make sterling assets more attractive.
+That should raise the value of sterling, reducing the price of imports and increasing the price of UK exports.
+This reduces demand for UK goods and services abroad.
 However, the impact of interest rates on the exchange rate is, unfortunately, seldom that predictable.

 Changes in spending feed through into output and, in turn, into employment.
 That can affect wage costs by changing the relative balance of demand and supply for workers.
 But it also influences wage bargainers’ expectations of inflation – an important consideration for the eventual settlement.
 The impact on output and wages feeds through to producers’ costs and prices, and eventually consumer prices.